quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK and PADDING MUST be acknowledged immediately or when a delayed ack timer expires.

-The delayed ack timer MUST NOT delay an ACK for longer than an RTT or the value of the `max_ack_delay` transport parameter the receiver specifies.
+The receiver's delayed ack timer MUST NOT delay an ACK for longer than an RTT or the value indicated by the `max_ack_delay` transport parameter.
 This ensures an ACK frame is sent at least once per RTT if new packets needing acknowledgement were received and ensures the sender has a predictable limit on the ack delay for timer based retransmissions.
 ACKs should be sent